hashunc/comp423-course-notes/docs/tutorials/go-setup.md

 go build
 ```

-This creates an binary file with the same name "hello" as the package we are building.
+This creates a binary file with the same name "hello" as the package we are building.
 It is comparable to the gcc command which compiles C code into an executable file.
 In our case, we are using a Linux system.
 This means we can run our file using this command in the console:
 ```
 ./hello
 ```